Topological power pumping in quantum circuits: Topological pumping

 The two phases~$\Phi_1, \Phi_2$ are related to the voltage drop~$V_\alpha$ in each directions as ~$\Phi_\alpha (t)= (e/\hbar) \int^t V_\alpha(t') dt'$ .
 If we model each electric branch associated to this voltage drop as an LC circuit \cite{devoret1995quantum}, these phases are dynamical classical variables, whose canonically conjugate momenta are the (rescaled) accumulated charge in each circuit $Q_\alpha = (\hbar / e) \int^t I_\alpha(t') dt' $, $I_\alpha$ being the current in each circuits.
 The classical Hamiltonian describing each LC circuit is

 where $L_\alpha$ is the inductance and $C_\alpha$ the capacitance of the corresponding circuit~\cite{devoret1995quantum}.
 Hence the dynamics of an LC circuit identifies to that of a massive particle of position $q_\alpha=\Phi_\alpha $ and momentum $p_\alpha = Q_\alpha$, in a harmonic potential.
-The Hamilton's equations (\ref{eq:GeneralMotionMassive1},\ref{eq:GeneralMotionMassive2}) include a correction to the usual relations between flux and current